If a product or service breaks or isn't fit for purpose, ask for a repair, replacement, or refund.

 Examples of common situations

-Example — Change of mind, so no refund
+Change of mind, so no refund

 Roha buys a jacket from a shop.
 When she got home, she decided she didn't really like it.
 She went back to the shop the next day to ask for a refund.
 The shop assistant refused, saying that their returns policy stated they did not refund for change of mind.
 Roha kept the jacket.

-Example — Buyer has to pay postage for a return
+Customer must pay postage for a return

 James bought a pair of running shoes online.
 The website's delivery information said he should receive the shoes in three to five days.
 Three weeks and several phone calls later, the shoes finally arrived.
 James had become sick of waiting and bought shoes elsewhere.
-He returned the shoes to get a refund because of late delivery.
-He had to cover the cost of postage, as under the Consumer Guarantees Act, it's the buyer's responsibility to return an item — unless doing so is particularly difficult or expensive.

 For general enquiries please contact us